-Almost since the day Moses Cleveland landed in Northeast Ohio, the Lake Erie shore has been used to develop the region’s economic muscle with industry and trade.
-When the railroads arrived in the 1800’s industrial prosperity blossomed but with an unwanted side effect – access barriers to the to the lake.
+Almost since the day Moses Cleaveland landed in Northeast Ohio, the Lake Erie shore has been used to develop the region’s economic muscle with industry and trade.
+When the railroads arrived in the 1800’s industrial prosperity blossomed, but with an unwanted side effect – access barriers to the to the lake.

 Building out every square foot of open real estate is detrimental to creating a world-class lakefront.
 Large blocks of connected unrestricted open public green space should be a critical objective of an overall lakefront development strategy.
 Undeveloped area currently exists, and major portions could be, and should be reserved for public use.